-Limited On-site instruction will be utilized during CDL when necessary.
+Limited On-site instruction will be utilized during CDL for students who meet state criteria and would benefit from on-site instruction.

 Attendance will be taken, and grades will be provided as per ODE guidelines.

 Meals will be provided for ALL students in need, every school day.